Frequently Asked Questions

 A good question that requires some thought.
 We offer two sizes, a 1.4m² and a 1.6m².
 We’ll do our best to help you decide.

-If you have a sit-inside touring boat, a small recreational boat, or a tender sit-on-top, the 1.4m² with or without the genoa is most likely the best choice.
+If you have a relatively narrow (less than 25″/63.5cm) sit-inside touring boat, a small recreational boat, or a tender sit-on-top, the 1.4m² with or without the genoa is most likely the best choice.
+The 1.6m² can be super fun on a touring kayak when the winds are light (10 knots or less) but if you plan on using your touring boat in a variety of conditions, the 1.4m² will be more versatile.

 If you have a stable fishing kayak and live in an area with generally mild winds, the 1.6m² is probably the better choice.
 The 1.6m² is taller and has more leverage over the boat when the sail is powered up.
 And, since one has a limited ability to “hike out” (leaning one’s body weight away from the sail to compensate for the heeling force), only very stable boats are a suitable match for the 1.6m².
 That said, if you have a stable boat and live in a windy place, you will probably be better off with the 1.4m² and the genoa.
 The 1.4m² has stiffer spars, which makes the foil more stable in higher winds.